klasnalol/containered_blog_flask/README.md

 Use the **Register** page to create an account, log in, and start posting.
 Uploaded images are stored in the `uploads` volume.

+4. Too post you need to be with admin tag, add it manualy in mydb to any account you created.

 Stop everything with:

 ```bash